 Dopamine agonists are medicines that act on the same receptors in the brain as dopamine.
 So, in effect, they act like a substitute for dopamine.
 Unlike levodopa, they do not need to be converted in the body to become active.
 There are several types.
 Ropinirole, pramipexole or rotigotine are used most commonly.
 Bromocriptine, cabergoline or pergolide are alternatives but are used less often because of the risk of possible (rare) side-effects, including thickening of the heart valves and thickening and scarring of the lung tissue.
 Close monitoring is needed whilst taking bromocriptine, cabergoline or pergolide.
 Each of the dopamine agonists has a different brand name.

 Possible side-effects when one is first started are similar to levodopa (nausea, etc).
 However, the side-effects tend to ease off over several days or weeks.
-Again, if nausea is a problem, it can usually be eased by the anti-sickness medicine.
+Again, if nausea is a problem, it can usually be eased by an anti-sickness medicine.
 Also, drowsiness can occur with these medicines.
 Drowsiness may be severe and may affect your ability to drive.
-Compulsive behaviour can be a side-effect and is more common with this group of medicines than with levodopa.
+Impulsive and compulsive behaviour can be a side-effects and are more common with this group of medicines than with levodopa.
+Impulsive behaviour means that a person has difficulty controlling the urge to carry out certain activities such as gambling or binge eating.
+Compulsive behaviour means that a person has an overwhelming urge to act in a certain way to reduce stress, such as repetitive washing of their hands.
 Other side-effects are less common but read the leaflet in the medicine packet for a full list of possible side-effects.

 Sometimes a dopamine agonist is used in combination with levodopa in the later stages of PD.
 Apomorphine is another dopamine agonist that is used in combination with levodopa.
 It needs to be given by an injection under the skin.
 It is used in people who have PD in its later stages who have severe 'off' episodes where they become immobile.
 It can help to reverse these 'off' episodes but its effect only lasts for about an hour.
 Frequent injections are therefore needed.
 Because of this, sometimes the medicine is given as a continuous infusion, using tubing with a needle at the end (called a cannula) that is inserted under the skin so that the medicine can flow into your body.